KeikoShimizu/APIHub/packages/example/README.md

         |   |   |-- es.js/ // Spanish
         |   |   |-- fr.js/ // French
         ......

 This is the object for English option in `en.js`.
 Each language file has same key and different properties displayed in different languages.
-Once you add new language object in `en.js`, cope the object keys then paste in `fr.js` and `es.js`.
+After adding the new language object to "en.js", copy the object key you created for the landing page and paste it into "fr.js" and "es.js" and enter the respective language in the property.

 ```js
 //in layer7-apihub/src/i18n/en.js
 // Landingpage / Here is the Object for language selection.